yassouali/fast.ai_notes/cutting_edge_DL/lecture8.md

     draw_outline(text, 1)
 ```

-And now we can reuse the created function above to show multiple objects on a single image by simply ploting the image and iterating over the bounding boxes and one by one.
+And now we can reuse the created function above to show multiple objects on a single image by simply plotting the image and iterating over the bounding boxes one by one.

 ```python
 def draw_im(im, ann):